sanghung4/SonarCloudTestRepo/README.md

-# Account Management Service
+# Eclipse Service

-This API manages account via Okta.
+This API extracts data from Eclipse.

+### Setup

+Check out https://www.baeldung.com/lombok-ide to set up Lombok in your IDE.
+It mainly provides boilerplate for getters/setters.

 ### Building

-Use maven to build an image: `./mvnw spring-boot:build-image`.
+Use maven to build an image: `./mvnw spring-boot:build-image`

-Run image with: `docker-compose up`.
+### Running

+Use maven to run the app: `./mvnw spring-boot:run`

+### Testing

+Use maven to test the app: `./mvnw test`

 For further details on running this application locally, see the [Development On-boarding](https://reeceusa.atlassian.net/wiki/spaces/ECOMM/pages/195919873/Development+On-boarding+Checklist) document.

-# Populate Local DB
-## Legacy Accounts
-You will need a CSV file containing columns `first_name`, `last_name`, `email`, and `erp_account_id` as columns.

-To import this data, connect to your local database using psql on the command line and run the following command

-`\copy legacy_users(first_name, last_name, email, erp_account_id) from '/Users/seth/Projects/reece/documentation/InsiteProdAccounts.csv' with DELIMITER ',' CSV HEADER;`